Mike Keenan: Relationship with NHL personnel and players

 Keenan was even willing to publicly criticize Wayne Gretzky after he acquired the superstar in an early 1996 trade with the Los Angeles Kings.
 Keenan had previously coached Gretzky in Canada Cup play, and his refusal to moderate his attitude and style even when coaching a team full of stars meant his relationship with the league's all-time leading scorer was never particularly warm.
 Gretzky refused to consider re-signing with St. Louis during the 1996 off-season and opted instead to finish his playing career with Keenan's former team, the Rangers.

 In September 2006, Keenan again attracted headlines when he abruptly resigned as general manager of the Florida Panthers.
 Keenan's resignation came shortly after he dealt Florida Panthers' franchise goaltender Roberto Luongo along with defenceman Lukas Krajicek and Florida's 2006 sixth-round draft pick (Sergei Shirokov) to the Vancouver Canucks for struggling forward Todd Bertuzzi, goaltender Alex Auld, and defenceman Bryan Allen.
 It was speculated that Keenan had lost a power struggle with head coach and longtime friend, Jacques Martin, over personnel decisions.
 Martin succeeded him as general manager upon his resignation.

 He was also notorious for pulling or switching his goaltenders, sometimes multiple times in a period.
 Before the 1987 playoffs, he used Ron Hextall as the regular starting goalie.
-However, he pulled goaltenders Hextall and Chico Resch a total of five times in a single game (the fifth time to gain a man-advantage in the last minute of play) in game 4 of the first round of the 1987 playoffs.
+However, he pulled goaltenders Hextall and Chico Resch a total of five times in a single game (the fifth time to gain a man-advantage in the last minute of play) in game four of the first round of the 1987 playoffs.
 Three years later, he pulled goaltender Greg Millen in favor of Ed Belfour a total of four times in 8 games.
 That system was discontinued when he became the New York Rangers head coach and used Mike Richter as the regular starting goalie.

 Goaltender Roberto Luongo said the following regarding Keenan's penchant for pulling his goaltenders while a member of the Florida Panthers in 2002:

 "Not a big deal.
 [Keenan] does it so much that we expect it.
 If he's your coach and you're an NHL goalie on the bench, you have to be ready, just in case."

 Personal life and family

 Keenan has a wife and a daughter.

 Derek Keenan, the head coach and general manager of the Saskatchewan Rush of the National Lacrosse League, is Keenan's third cousin.
 Derek's wife, Wendy, is a sister of Hockey Hall of Famer Joe Nieuwendyk.

 In 2018, Keenan went public with being diagnosed with prostate cancer, and was then undergoing treatment.

+In 2024, Iron Mike: My Life Behind the Bench, an autobiography written by Keenan and Scott Morrison, was published.